 To be thankful to God is supreme among all virtues.
-To be grateful and give thanks to God is to worship him as best and beautiful, glorious and gracious.
+To be grateful and give thanks to God is to worship him as best and beautiful, glorious, and gracious.
 Thankfulness to God is also sweet to the soul — it brings us joy.
-Gratitude Research demonstrates what Bible has taught for thousands of years: learn to be thankful and you will be healthier in mind and body and you’ll be a blessing to others.
+Gratitude Research demonstrates what the Bible has taught for thousands of years: learn to be thankful and you will be healthier in mind and body AND you’ll be a blessing to others.

-We all have met people who are thankful and cheerful, spreading the life-giving aroma of Christ even in bad circumstances.
+We all have met people who are thankful and cheerful, spreading the life-giving aroma of Christ even in bad circumstances (2 Cor.
+2:15).
 We’ve seen how they persevere with a positive attitude.
 We’ve been blessed by their refreshing mindset of trusting in God.
-We’ve learned that even if they’re suffering physically their prognosis is improved because of their gratitude.
+We’ve learned that even if they’re suffering physically, their prognosis is improved because of their gratitude.

 How can they be so thankful in unfairness, difficulty, or pain?
-Because they’re drinking from “river whose streams make glad the city of God” (Psalm 46:4).
+Because they’re drinking from the “river whose streams make glad the city of God” (Psalm 46:4).
 They see the unseen city, whose architect and builder is God, and they are living with their citizenship in those heavenly realms (Hebrews 11:8-18).
 Not only does this give them hope for their future, but also much grace for today.

 Bible Verses on Thankfulness

-Here are some of my favorite Bible verses on thankfulness.
+Listed below are some of my favorite Bible verses on thankfulness.
 This is God’s wisdom to nourish a positive spirit to help us thrive as individuals and families.
 Each verse is introduced with a comment from me to help you apply the word of God in your life.
 At Thanksgiving, we share these verses around the table — each person reads a verse and then shares something they are thankful for this year.

 God is good always and forever so let’s thank him again and again and again!!!